 In other words, breaching a tech company doesn't end with just exposing its data.
 More often than not, the breach serves as a gateway to attack third-party partners and customers.
 These companies are usually targeted for significant financial gain or used as a proving ground, where successfully breaching complex systems helps hackers build their reputation.

 The breaches, however, weren't limited to technology.
 Media companies that were the second most compromised in the research were also among the prime targets for their powerful platforms for spreading messages and shaping public opinion.
-Cybercriminals often go after them to push ideological agendas, damage reputations, or gain access to their vast network of clients and partners.
+Cybercriminals frequently target them to advance political ideas, ruin their image, or get access to their large clientele and business contacts.

 How to prevent data leaks?

-According to gathered data, the global average cost of a data breach in 2024 reached $4.45 million, accounting for a 10% increase over last year and the highest total ever.
+According to gathered data, the worldwide average cost of a data breach in 2024 reached $4.45 million, representing a 10% rise over last year and the highest total ever.

 Threat Exposure Management - An Extra Step in Ensuring Data Protection